Motivic distribution of rational curves and twisted products of toric varieties: Equidistribution of curves

 \subsection{First approach}

 Let $\SSS $ be a zero-dimensional subscheme of the smooth projective curve $\CCC$, $| \SSS |$ its set of closed points and $\CCC '$ the complement of $|\SSS|$.
-This subscheme $\SSS$ is given by a disjoint union of spectrums of the form
+This subscheme $\SSS$ is given by a disjoint union of spectra of the form

 for $p\in | \SSS |$.
 Its length is

 Then for every $\CCC$-morphism $\varphi : \SSS \to \VVV$ and every $\mdeg \in \Pic ( V ) ^\vee $ we define

 as being the schematic fibre above $\varphi $ of the restriction morphism